ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/nginx/installation.md

 yum install nginx
 ```

-Most people will want their webserver to start on boot, use `chkconfig` to make it so:
+Most people will want their web server to start on boot, use `chkconfig` to make it so:

 ```console
 chkconfig nginx on